DavyJonesLocker/fixtory/README.md

 The name you use for your rows **must** be unique for that table.
 It has no reference to the data other than acting as a lable for which to retrieve the data later.

+The values you assign to in the row block **must** be valid database columns.
+With the exception of relationships.
+You can assign a value to the associated ActiveRecord model's association name and Fixtory will do its best to transform this into the proper foreign key to set for database insertion.

 ## Authors ##